Aprika/Advent-of-Code/README.md

-# AoC
+# Advent of Code
-My solutions for Advent of Code.
+My solutions for Advent of Code over the years.
 Not efficient, but they work!